 More than 1 day in Sintra?

 • Visit Cabo da Roca, the westernmost point of mainland Europe.
-It is easy to get here by Bus #403 (details in my Lisbon to Sintra transport guide).
+It is easy to get to Cabo da Roca from Sintra by Buses 1253 and 1624 (details in my Lisbon to Sintra transport guide).
 This clifftop destination with stunning vistas is one of the best places to watch a sunset in Europe.

 • Head to the coastal town of Cascais, a traditional Portuguese fishing town that is well-preserved even today.

 There are several amazing day tours from Lisbon to Sintra.
-Here are some of my favorites that are also the highest-rated on GetYourGuide.
+Here are some of my favorites that are also the highest-rated on Viator and GetYourGuide.
+By the way, Viator and Get Your Guide are two of my favorite online portals to book tours anywhere in the world, especially in Portugal.

-• One of the most popular guided tours in the market, this full-day GetYourGuide original takes you to the Pena Palace, Sintra’s city center, the stunning Cabo da Roca, and finally the seaside town of Cascais.
-All this without burning a hole in your pocket.
+• One of the most popular guided tours in the market, this full-day GetYourGuide tour takes you to the Pena Palace, Sintra’s city center, the stunning Cabo da Roca, and finally, the seaside town of Cascais—all this without burning a hole in your pocket.

 Can you do Sintra in a day?

-Yes, you can easily do Sintra in a day and see some of the most beautiful Portuguese castles including Pena Palace and Quinta da Regaleira.
-However, if you wish to see all of Sintra’s beautiful palaces, plan to spend at least 2 days here.
+Yes, you can easily visit Sintra in a day and see some of the most beautiful Portuguese castles, including Pena Palace and Quinta da Regaleira.
+However, if you wish to see all of Sintra’s beautiful palaces, plan to spend at least two days here.

 Is Sintra worth visiting?